Chart Color Schemes

 Park Avenue features high concentrations of lone person households, with a lower-than-average median household size

 Family households comprise 64.2% of all households, including 23.7% couples with children, 23.8% couples without children, and 15.8% single parent families.
 Non-family households account for the remaining 35.8%, with lone person households at 32.6% and group households comprising 3.1%.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.
+The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households